mchiuminatto/triple_barrier/README.md

+# WARNING:

+This is a work in progress

 # Overview

 Please note that it is not the intend of this document to discuss the effectiveness of  different tools to estimate the potential profitability of a trading strategy.
 It is assumed that the audience of this document has some background in algorithmic trading and understand concepts like back-testing, machine learning labeling.